Property management system: Hospitality

 The first property management systems in the hospitality industry appeared on the market in the 1980s.
 Today, they are considered the most important piece of hotel technology.

 In hotels, a property management system, also known as a PMS, is a comprehensive software application used to cover objectives like coordinating the operational functions of the front office, sales and planning, reporting etc. The system automates hotel operations like guest bookings, guest details, online reservations, posting of charges, point of sale, telephone, accounts receivable, sales and marketing, events, food and beverage costing, materials management, human resource and payroll, maintenance management, quality management and other amenities.
 Hotel property management systems may have integrated or interface with third-party solutions like central reservation systems and revenue or yield management systems, online booking engine, back office, point of sale, door-locking, housekeeping optimization, pay-TV, energy management, payment card authorization and channel management systems.
+Modern cloud-based hospitality PMS platforms may also integrate booking engines and channel management systems.
+Examples include OwlNest by OwlTing Group, a hospitality property management platform launched in 2017.

 With the advancement of cloud computing property management systems for hotels expand their functionality towards new service areas like guest-facing features.
 These include online check-in, room service, in-room controls, guest-staff communication, virtual concierge and more.
 These new functionalities are mainly used by guests on their own mobile devices or such provided by the hotel in lobbies and/or rooms.

-A good PMS provides accurate and timely information on the basic key performance indicators of a hotel business such as average daily rate, RevPAR or occupancy rate and help the food and beverage management control the stocks in the store room and help deciding what to buy, how much and how often.